ljunggren/boozang-docs/README.md

 ###### Installing the bz fragment

 There is also a second installation option, that will require a little more technical know-how.
-Create a project at http://ai.boozang.com and download the HTML snippet.
+Create a project at https://ai.boozang.com or https://eu.boozang.com and download the HTML snippet.
 The snippet is copied to the webroot (where your index.html or similar would be located).
 To launch the Boozang tool, access the snippet in any browser, such as http://myapplication.com/bz.html or http://localhost:8080/bz.html.

 Tip: Using the bz fragment allows for running tests in headless browser mode.
 This allows for simple CI integration using the Boozang test runner.